wengmister/me333/hw9/hw9.md

 Zhengyang Kris Weng Submission 03/05/2025

 ## Chapter 28
+Please see `main.c` for more details on all questions

 ### 28.4.1.1 The ~~NU32~~pico2 communicates with the encoder counter by an SPI channel.
 Which SPI channel will you use?
 Which ~~NU32~~ pico 2 pins does it use?
 I'm using GP14 and GP15 on pico 2 to read the phases from the encoder.
 PIC then talks to the Pico 2 through UART 2.